teamniteo/handbook/support.md

 2. Do not reply to tickets which are assigned to other agents, unless they are away and won't be back within 24 hours.

 3. Try to reply to customers as soon as possible.
 Support tickets should be closed within 8 hours on weekdays and within 24 hours on weekends.
-So if you can, check support for urgent issues on Saturdays and Sundays.
+So if you can, check support for urgent issues (starred) on Saturdays and Sundays.

 4. Do not leave the customer without a reply for more than one work day.
 If nothing else, let him know we're looking into the issue.
 Nothing is worse than being ignored by support staff when you have issues.